top of page

 • 3.1) How the Club PLBs Work

 The Club PLB’s are all registered to the number of Campus Watch at the University of Otago, which is staffed 24/7 by a member of their organization and receive copies of the PLB hire forms and emergency contact information filled out when they are rented from the gear room.
-In the event of a Club PLB being activated, they call the emergency contact listed on the form who assists them in sourcing the relevant information for emergency services.
+In the event of a Club PLB being activated, Campus Watch calls the emergency contact listed on the form who assists them in sourcing the relevant information for emergency services.
+The Club is not responsible for emergency response.

 New PLBs or equivalent should be registered with the campus watch number when first purchased.